 One of the most ubiquitous terms in real estate investment is the capitalization rate, most commonly referred to as the “cap rate.”
-Although foundational, cap rates can be misleading or even meaningless without a proper understanding of how they’re derived, as well as their nuances and their limitations in analyzing investment real estate.
+Although foundational, cap rates can be misleading or even meaningless without a proper understanding of how they’re derived and their limitations in analyzing real estate investments.

 What Is a Cap Rate?

 A capitalization rate is derived from a very simple ratio of a property’s net operating income (effective gross income less operating expenses) to the property value (actual or expected property price).
 In other words, they communicate the unlevered return on the asset — the income from the property irrespective of particular financing.

 NOI ÷ Purchase Price = Cap Rate